 - At the end of the day, review the completed activities and add uncompleted tasks to the next day's list

-Create an organization chart
+Create an organisation chart

-An organization chart offers an outline of your business’s structure and records each employee’s role and whom they report to.
+An organisation chart offers an outline of your business’s structure and records each employee’s role and whom they report to.
 Having this in place will help you distribute tasks among your workers in a more balanced way.
 It’s great for your employees, too, giving them a clear sense of their roles and responsibilities within the company.

 Communicate employees’ roles and tasks